Skip to main content

 Bell Path vs the spreadsheet

-This comparison reflects how primary schools commonly run timetables in Excel or Google Sheets, based on the schools Bell Path works with, as of July 8, 2026.
-Every school's spreadsheet is different — judge against your own.
+This comparison reflects how the primary schools Bell Path works with run their timetables in Excel or Google Sheets.
+Every school's spreadsheet is different, so judge against your own.

 Two honest answers